We help you make investments that matter. Here are the details.

 We use bank-level security to protect your data to keep your account information safe, including passwords and personal information.
 Our 128-bit SSL certificate encrypts all information transmitted between your browser and our web servers and the green lock in your browser’s address bar shows that your connection to CoPower’s website is encrypted and authenticated with TLS 1.2 -- a modern transmission security scheme.

-CoPower documents and data are stored on best-in-class cloud computing services, such as Amazon Web Services and Adobe Document Cloud.
+CoPower documents and data are stored on best in class cloud services with all data being stored as encrypted/protected, even at rest.
 These top-tier cloud services are in highly-secure sites, and are continually upgraded and monitored by trusted third parties, so are considered to be more secure and reliable than a local computer monitored by one company.
-We generally review the security policies of the services we use, and select services with optimal security features.
+We generally review the security policies of the services we use and select services with optimal security features.

 Our platform has been developed with numerous safeguards to help guard against the leakage of data.
 These include IP address-based session hijacking prevention, captcha forms, just-in-time decryption and other web security best practices.